2439905184/-Hourglass-clone/README.md

 - [Download for Windows](https://jwestman.gitlab.io/hourglass/hourglass-windows.zip)

 ## Build Instructions

+*Note: The following only applies if you want to contribute to Hourglass's development.
+If you just want to use it, the downloads above should work without any extra steps.*

 Hourglass itself is a Godot Engine project, written in pure GDScript.
 However, it uses a slightly modified engine, in order to read ZIP files using scripts.
 The modifications [have been submitted upstream](https://github.com/godotengine/godot/pull/34444).